fusionbox/django-authtools/docs/intro.rst

     database join, which may have an effect on performance.

-However, there are many valid reasons for wanting a User model that you can change things on.  django-authuser allows you to that too.  django-authuser provides a couple of abstract classes for subclassing.
+However, there are many valid reasons for wanting a User model that you can change things on.  django-authtools allows you to that too.  django-authtools provides a couple of abstract classes for subclassing.

-.. class:: authuser.models.AbstractEmailUser
+.. class:: authtools.models.AbstractEmailUser

     A no-frills email as username model that satisifes the User contract and the permissions API needed for the Admin site.

-.. class:: authuser.models.AbstractNamedUser
+.. class:: authtools.models.AbstractNamedUser

-    A subclass of :class:`~authuser.models.AbstractEmailUser` that adds a name field.
+    A subclass of :class:`~authtools.models.AbstractEmailUser` that adds a name field.

 If want to make your custom User model, you can use one of these base classes.